sergey289/Hangman/README.md

 When starting the game:

-- select a category, each category contains five, six, words
+- **select a category** -each category contains five, six, words

-- choose a difficulty level, the difficulty level affects the complexity of the words and the number of allowed mistakes.
+- **choose a difficulty level**-the difficulty level affects the complexity of the words and the number of allowed mistakes.

 ## ScreenShots 📸: